 If you’re taking a group hiking on the Long Trail or Appalachian Trail in Vermont, chances are that your group will need a permit.
 Permit requirements differ depending on whether you are hiking in the Green Mountain National Forest or on VT state land.
 If you will be hiking between the Massachusetts border and Mt.
 Ellen (except Cooper Lodge), or between Route 4 and the New Hampshire border on the Appalachian Trail, you will be in the Green Mountain National Forest.
 If you will be hiking between Mt.
 Ellen and the Canadian border, or staying at Cooper Lodge, you will be on VT state land.
 Permits allow both agencies to be sure that the land is seeing intended use and, more importantly, to provide educational resources for hiking groups such as information about Leave No Trace.
 For both agencies, please submit your permit application at least 30 days prior to the start of your trip.

 You will need a permit from the Green Mountain National Forest if any of the below apply for your trip:

 - Charging more than the cost of basic trip expenses (i.e. food, travel, etc).

-- Paying the trip leaders (includes trip leaders that are doing the trip as part of their normal salary such as teachers, camp counselors, or non-profits)
+- Paying the trip leaders (includes trip leaders that are doing the trip as part of their normal salaries such as teachers, camp counselors, or non-profits).

 - Providing equipment for a fee as part of the trip.